simonsobs/PSpipe/project/data_analysis/python/planck/README.rst

     python reformat_source_catalog.py

-The source subtraction can then be performed at ``NERSC`` using the following instructions
+The source subtraction can then be performed at ``NERSC`` using the following instructions for npipe or legacy maps.
+You will have to update the `dory_path` field to point to your local `tenki` library.

 .. code:: shell

     salloc -N 1 -C cpu -q interactive -t 02:30:00 ./run_npipe_src_subtraction.sh
+    ./run_legacy_src_subtraction.sh

 and the source subtraction process can be checked by running the ``check_src_subtraction.py`` script which displays the residual maps around point sources.